SomayyehGhassemipour/Treasure-hunter-Game/README.md

 ## General info

 This is a web browser game that user should find 3  treasures during the game.
-Every turn user can reveal 3 position in the board map and they will show the proximity to the nearest treasure.
-At the end leadboard will show.
+Every turn user can reveal 3 positions in the board map and they will show the proximity to the nearest treasure.
+At the end leadboard will be shown.

 ## Technologies